pitt-crc/user-manual/docs/data-management/data-management-overview.md

 	<ul>
 		<li>5 TB provisions for new allocations can be found here.</li>
 		<li>There is no charge for a 5 TB provision on ix.</li>
-		<li>If you do not have a location provisioned, <a href="https://crc.pitt.edu/webforms-and-requests/storage-request-guidelines-and-webform">please let us know with this form</a>.</li>
+		<li>If you do not have a location provisioned, <a href="https://services.pitt.edu/TDClient/33/Portal/Requests/TicketRequests/NewForm?ID=yXkHi62rHa8_&RequestorType=Service">please let us know by submitting a ticket</a>.</li>
 		<li>5 TB increments of extra storage are available for purchase at a subsidized rate of $65 per TB per year.</li>
 	</ul>
 	</li>